Covered sugar bowl, c. 1745 will be useful in the study of:

 A fine art

 Making an object like the silver sugar bowl would have required highly skilled craftsmen to complete.
-Workshops would have been led by a master craftsman, with journeymen and apprentices working under him.
+A workshop would have been led by a master craftsman, with journeymen and apprentices working under him.
 The silver was made into a sheet, which was then hammered (referred to as “raising”) into its rounded bowl shape.
 At intervals, the metal would need to be annealed (heated so that the metal would regain its malleability) or it would begin to split.
 Once finished, the silver was pickled (put in an acid bath) to remove discoloration from oxidation, and polished to a high finish.

 4. Discussion questions